tailwindlabs/tailwindcss.com/source/docs/using-with-preprocessors.blade.md

 titleBorder: true
 ---

-Since Tailwind is a PostCSS plugin, there's nothing stopping you from using it with Sass, Less, Stylus, or other preprocessors, just like you can with other PostCSS plugins like [Autoprefixer](https://github.com/postcss/autoprefixer).
+Since Tailwind is a PostCSS plugin, there's nothing stopping you from using it with Sass, Less, Stylus, or other preprocessors, like you can with other PostCSS plugins like [Autoprefixer](https://github.com/postcss/autoprefixer).

-It's important to note that **you don't need to use a preprocessor with Tailwind** — you typically write very little CSS on a Tailwind project anyways so using a preprocessor just isn't as beneficial as it would be in a project where you write a lot of custom CSS.
+It's important to note that **you don't need to use a preprocessor with Tailwind** — you typically write very little CSS on a Tailwind project anyways so using a preprocessor probably isn't as beneficial as it would be in a project where you write a lot of custom CSS.

 This guide only exists as a reference for people who need to or would like to integrate Tailwind with a preprocessor for one reason or another.